syncfusion-content/maui-docs/MAUI/DigitalGauge/Display-Types.md

 layout: post
 title: Display Types in Maui Digital Gauge control | Syncfusion
 description: Learn here all about Display Types support in Syncfusion Maui Digital Gauge (SfDigitalGauge) control and more.
-platform: Maui
+platform: MAUI
 control: DigitalGauge
 documentation: ug
 ---

 # Display Types in Maui Digital Gauge (SfDigitalGauge)

-The digital gauge displays numbers, alphabet, and special characters, which are given in the value property.
+The digital gauge displays numbers, alphabet, and special characters, which are given in the text property.

 ## Setting value to number